evaletolab/bch-wallet-locker/README.md

 # bch-wallet-locker
 This is a simple smart-contract experiment with CashScript .
 The purpose of this experiment is to create a Vault and lock you funds without the need of a third party custody.
 The wallet lock the found until a customized user secret code confirm the transaction.
 This Vault can be also extended with the usage of multisig.

 >WARNING: The security is not the purpose of this project.
-This idea is a pretext to use CDS with a custom Oracle Service
+This idea is a pretext to use CDS coupled with a custom PGP Oracle Provider

 ## Sequence for Vault usage